 As mentioned in the methods section, some of our research design choices resulted in a less participatory methodology.
 The core of PAR is for knowledge to be built collaboratively between researchers and participants, but this was not always possible.
 At the workshops, we asked if participants would be interested in contributing to data analysis, and circulated an initial draft of this report as an open invitation for feedback.
-We also hired three research assistants with whom we attempted to maintain a nonhierarchical relationship.
-Unfortunately, no participants expressed interest in being involved in data analysis, or in providing comment on the report.
-Furthermore, we extended the project by six months due to COVID-19, and our research assistants moved on to other ventures before this phase was complete.
+We also hired three research assistants with whom we attempted to maintain a non-hierarchical relationship.
+Unfortunately, no participants came forward to help with data analysis, or provide comment on the report.
+Furthermore, due to COVID-19 we extended the project by six months, and our this phase was complete.
 To some extent, this flaw was inherent to research design rather than execution: true participatory research is co-designed in collaboration with participants, whereas we wrote the research design at the grant application stage with a smaller group of just three researchers.
-In the future, we aspire to co-creating workshop plans with project partners from the start.
+In the future, we plan to co-create workshop plans with project partners from the start.